whqs007/whqs007.github.io/index.md

 # About Me
 I am a Senior Staff Engineer/Director at Alibaba Cloud, currently leading several kernel development teams for PolarDB.
 I am engaged in the technical R&D of the cloud-native database, and research in database/system technologies.
 My main research areas include exploring the next-generation architecture for cloud-native databases, distributed system, and co-design with emergent hardware technologies.
 Before joining Alibaba, I was a part of the database team at Baidu.
-I earned both my bachelor's and master's degrees from Zhejiang University.
+I earned my bachelor's and master's degrees in 2009 and 2012 both from Zhejiang University.

 # Research & Development